intel/ipu-redfish/docs/setting_up_redfish_server.md

 The plan is to have it installed in `/etc/` by default.

-Set `"network-interface-name"` to the Linux name of the network interface on which you want Redfish server to respond.
-By default, it points to the I211 1G adapter.
+Set `"restricted-to-interface"` to the Linux name of the network interface if you want to restrict Redfish server the listening on interfaces by only one.
+By default, the value is `null`.

 In `"server"` section: